nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 1. Removing a task while all tasks are being shown

-    1. Prerequisites: All tasks (done and undone) are shown, and user is not currently cd-ed into a module.
+    1. Prerequisites: All tasks (at least one, done and undone) are shown, and user is not currently cd-ed into a module.

     2. Test case: `remove task 1`<br>
        Expected: First task (as displayed on the UI) is deleted from the list.